 In the afternoons there will be some ‘Food, Glorious Food!’ (cold cooking), going back in history and investigating what it would have been like as a Victorian Child.
 What was London like then?
 Are there any other classic stories like this..
 The little Match girl, The little Sweep, The waterbabies?
 Is the language very different?
 Can we make a cityscape of how it was then?
 And, of course, embracing some of the famous scenes and songs from Oliver in the morning music and drama sessions!

 Week 5: 14-18 August – Introducing Shakespeare week – Midsummer Night’s Dream (on at the Rose playhouse, next to Globe Saturday, 12 Aug).
-There is a Shakespeare storytelling at The Globe theatre on Saturday 29 July 14:00.
+There is a Shakespeare storytelling at The Globe theatre on Saturday 29 July 14:00 (please book your own tickets).
 A fantastical story with huge potential to explore in the Holiday Academy sessions…a night’s worth of confused couples, lopsided loyalties and a terrible case of mistaken identity.
 Supernatural Oberon and Titania, the fairy King and Queen, are not getting along and the whole forest is in a frenzy.
 Caught in the middle are four runaway lovers, a group of amateur actors and Oberon’s not-so-trusty helper, Puck!
-With magic and mischief round every turn (including more than one love potion, and a very silly donkey), this is a 16th century comedy with guaranteed laughter for years to come.
+Magic and mischief is round every turn (including more than one love potion, and a very silly donkey!).

 *Take part in this year’s fantastic Summer reading challenge 2017 which is on at a library near you!
 We have a cosy book corner set aside for children reading.
 We also have many other resources for making dens, lego, sensory trays and dressing up.